Performance Killer

 WordPress Speed Killer 3: Unordered and uncompressed code

-WordPress Speed Killer 5: Pages that are too fat
+WordPress Speed Killer 5: Too fat websites

 Did you like the article?